 Ran Zhang

-I am a UW Data Science postdoctoral fellow with Dr. William Noble at the University of Washington.
-My work is supported by the NIH Pathway to Independence Award from NHGRI.
-Before this, I did my undergraduate studies at Tsinghua University and my graduate studies at Princeton University, supervised by Dr. Olga Troyanskaya.
+I am an assistant professor at the School of Data Science and Society, UNC-Chapel Hill.
+Previously, I was a UW Data Science postdoctoral fellow with Dr. William Noble at the University of Washington.
+I did my undergraduate studies at Tsinghua University and my graduate studies at Princeton University, supervised by Dr. Olga Troyanskaya.
+My work is supported by the K99/R00 NIH Pathway to Independence Award from NHGRI.

 I started my career as a wet lab biologist in undergraduate studies.
 I used a combination of experimental approaches – including imaging, biochemistry, and cell biology – to study autophagy in human cell lines and yeast.
 My graduate work is focused on integrating large-scale functional genomics datasets and applying network-based approaches to predict context-specific disease genes and pathways in neurodevelopmental and neurodegenerative diseases and disorders.
 During my postdoc studies, I developed deep learning methods to integrate and translate single-cell multi-omics profiles across data modality, time, and species to generate biological hypotheses in biological contexts or data modalities where experimental measurement is scarce.